-Adding some spice to their partnership was Louis - may we all be so lucky as to have someone like Louis as our third wheel / master-bedroom-guest.
+Adding some spice to their partnership was Luis - may we all be so lucky as to have someone like Luis as our third wheel / master-bedroom-guest.

 On this foursome's (that includes me, y'see) first day of cragtimes two gents made a guest starring appearance that proved so popular the director had no choice but to make their roles recurring.